February 28, 2025

 Since there isn’t a vaccine currently available for FIV, the most effective way is to physically protect your cat.

-Additionally, you can also spay and neuter your cat.
-Unneutered male cats are more likely to join in territorial fights, especially with other males, increasing the risk of FIV transmission.
-Spaying or neutering your cat reduces aggressive behaviors, such as fighting and roaming, and lowers the likelihood of exposure to the virus.
+Unneutered male cats are more likely to fight with other cats, especially other males.
+This increases the risk of FIV transmission.
+Spaying or neutering reduces aggressive behaviors, such as fighting and roaming.
+This lowers the likelihood of exposure to the virus.

 Conclusion